Sylvester Turner: Abortion

-Sylvester Turner has long been an advocate for abortion rights.
+Turner was long an advocate for abortion rights.
 He voted against a measure requiring doctors to perform a sonogram on women seeking an abortion at least 24 hours before the procedures.
-He has also fought to protect funding for family planning programs and Planned Parenthood.
+He also fought to protect funding for family planning programs and Planned Parenthood.
 Turner also voted against a Senate version of a measure that banned abortions after 20 weeks and tightened standards on abortion clinics, and also authored an amendment to the bill that would have required the state to pay the costs abortion clinics would incur on the measure to retrofit facilities so they could be certified as surgical centers.
 In 2013, the El Paso Times described Turner as a "lion of pro-abortion rights."

 Criminal justice

 On gun control, Turner opposed measures to limit lawsuits against gun or ammunition manufacturers, allowing concealed handguns on higher education campuses, and rescinding the authority of local governments to ban concealed weapons on public property.
 He also opposed measures that would reduce the number of training hours required to receive a concealed handgun license.
-Turner supported a bill that prohibited the use of state funds for the enforcement of federal firearms regulations.
-He also advocated abandoning the "pick-a-pal system", where judges appoint commissioners who then can pick whoever they want to serve on grand juries.
+He supported a bill that prohibited the use of state funds for the enforcement of federal firearms regulations.
+Turner also advocated abandoning the "pick-a-pal system", where judges appoint commissioners who then can pick whoever they want to serve on grand juries.

 Homelessness

-As mayor of Houston, Turner has made it a goal of his administration to end chronic homelessness in the city.
+As mayor of Houston, Turner made it a goal of his administration to end chronic homelessness in the city.
+Turner asked the police to start enforcing an ordinance that limits sharing food with homeless people to specific locations in the city of Houston.
+Consequently, the Food Not Bombs volunteer group in Houston received 44 tickets issued by the Houston police department for providing food to homeless people in Houston, with each ticket carrying a maximum potential fine of $2,000.

+Political endorsements

+In February 2020, Turner endorsed Michael Bloomberg in the 2020 Democratic Party presidential primaries.
+In March, Bloomberg suspended his campaign and endorsed then-former vice president Joe Biden.
+Days after Bloomberg's announcement, Turner endorsed Biden.

 Personal life

-Turner is a member of the Church Without Walls.
-He was married to Cheryl Turner from 1983 to 1991, and they have one daughter, Ashley Paige Turner.
+Turner was married to Cheryl (née Gillum) Turner, a former Harris County assistant district attorney, from 1983 to late 1991.
+They have one daughter, Ashley Page Turner, who married Jimmie Captain in March 2022.

+As mayor, Turner hosted the opening ceremonies of Anime Matsuri from 2018 to 2023, barring 2020, having made appearances in anime cosplay as a member of the Akatsuki from Naruto in 2018, Goku from Dragon Ball in 2019, Kyōjurō Rengoku from Demon Slayer in 2021, Ichigo Kurosaki from Bleach in 2022, and Luffy from One Piece in 2023.